Intern Q&A: How to make PIE

 What project did you use to exemplify PIE?

-How do you see this tool being used at Design Concepts?
+How do you see this tool being used at Delve?

 Alec: It would be awesome to see us using PIE to efficiently progress through our ideations in an innovative way.
 Down the line, it’d also be great to see it being used to showcase what prototyping we’ve done in VR to potential clients.